wky/jos/lab4.md

 __YANG Weikun 1100012442__

+All exercises finished on Thu 10th Oct 22:30 UTC+0800
+Code quoting is reduced, as I mentioned in lab2 report.
 ##Ex.1 Multiprocessor support
 `mmio_map_region` in `kern/pmap.c` would map page-aligned physical memory at a very high address (0xFE000000) that VM from `KERNBASE` cannot reach (over 256MB), to virtual address reserved in `[MMIOBASE, MMIOLIM)`.
 I called `boot_map_region` with cache-disabled, write-through and kernel-write permissions.